Mike Songs – News

-February 19th 2021, will mark the 79th anniversary of Presidential Executive Order 9066 which resulted in Japanese American internment during WWII.
+February 19th 2022, will mark the 80th anniversary of Presidential Executive Order 9066 which resulted in Japanese American incarceration during WWII.
 Michael wrote a ballad to help re-tell the story of this experience called “Take Only What You Can Carry”.
 Listen & share this with others on this important day of remembrance.

 Follow #NeverAgain on Twitter もう二度と

 “Each One’s Different Like a Work of Art” by Michael Stern